- What is an On-Call Firefighter?

 Whilst there is a minimum hours required you decide what hours you can provide cover for and when you are available, you will be notified of an emergency via your pager and will need to make your way to the station.

 As we are unable to predict when you will be called out you need to be flexible.
 Ideally you will be able to provide cover on a regular basis either from your home or place of work.
 You may be a 'part-time' or shift worker who could provide regular daytime cover when required, as well as night.

 There is no difference in the expectation or the standards of training if you would join us in a on call capacity, but we recognise that delivery of training may need to be administered differently to appreciate your other commitments.
 Training continues throughout your career as a firefighter and we are committed to helping you grow and achieve.

 The initial training involved to become an On-Call Firefighter is split in to the follow areas:

 - breathing apparatus training

 Training will begin by learning about the community and the risks surrounding your Station and showing competence in those areas learnt at the Training Centre.
-After initial training, you will be required to attend one drill night per week for between three to five hours and additional training courses to develop specialist.
+After initial training, you will be required to attend one three hour drill night per week to develop specialist skillsets.

 *The above maybe subject to change at any time*